Architecture of Aylesbury: Aylesbury's smaller churches

 Other places of worship in the town include the remainder of the Congregational Church in the High Street designed by Rowland Plumbe in 1874.
 It originally had a simple asymmetrical facade though now only the tower remains and is used as offices.
 In Buckingham Street is the Methodist Church of 1893 designed by James Weir, and described damningly by Pevsner as of a "terrible Italianate style".
 This description is a little harsh, as the church also displays not only Italianate features but also some Byzantine and Romanesque features too.

-In the high street is the Roman Catholic Church dedicated to St Joseph built in the 20th century and in Walton is the Holy Trinity Chapel built in 1845.
+In the high street is the Roman Catholic Church dedicated to Saint Joseph built in the 20th century and in Walton is the Holy Trinity Chapel built in 1845.

 20th century and modernist period

 County Offices

 Circa 1929 it was realised that County Hall, and the office complex behind the Corn exchange was too small for the increasing bureaucracy of Buckinghamshire County Council.
 The county architect C. Riley was commissioned to design a large office block in keeping with the perceived architecture of the town.
 The resultant County Offices was a three-storey building of 17 bays in an almost Second Empire design.
 The flat facade is given interest by slight projection of the terminating bays, and a low stone portico at the centre.
 On the first floor the centre window, and the windows at the centre of the terminating bays were given pediments.
 Otherwise the facade beneath a mansard roof is unadorned.
 This unremarkable building, completed in 1939, is indistinguishable from the street architecture found in any English city of that era, and adds little to the market town architecture of Aylesbury.
 In time the County Offices came themselves to be regarded as the County Hall, as the machinery of the County Court gradually took over the older County Hall in its entirety.
 If the architecture of the 1930s County Hall was considered out of keeping with the town, 30 years later came an even more, albeit of greater architectural interest, controversial building – Aylesbury's most recent and present County Hall.